PhotonicsTUL/PLaSK/doc/tutorial1.rst

     figure()
     plot(junction_mesh.axis0, curry)
-    xlabel("$x [um]")
+    xlabel(u"$x$ [\xb5m]")
     ylabel("current density [kA/cm$^2$]")

 junction.axis0 gives the list of points in the horizontal axis of the two-dimensional mesh i.e. axis *x*.
-The last two lines add labels to the plot axes (see, you can use basic LaTeX in the labels).
+The last two lines add labels to the plot axes (see, you can use both basic LaTeX and Unicode codes for special characters: ``\xb5`` means ‘µ’).

 Ensure that the commands to create the last figure are before ``show()``.
 Save your file (for your reference :ref:`the whole script is shown in listing <lis-Listing-of-tutorial1-script>`) and run it wih PLaSK.
 You should see three figures now.
 Zoom them to your liking and save the images, successfully finishing this tutorial.